holoviz/panel/doc/tutorials/intermediate/structure_data_store.md

-# Structure Applications with a DataStore
+# Structure with a DataStore

 In this tutorial you will learn how to use the `DataStore` *design pattern*: